Debugging Perl DBI

 log4perl.appender.A1.layout=Log::Log4perl::Layout::SimpleLayout

-which logs everything at level DEBUG and above to /tmp/root.log and everything at DEBUG and above to dbix.log.
+This logs everything at level ERROR and above to /tmp/root.log and everything at DEBUG and above to dbix.log.

 You can do some seriously clever things with Log4perl (much of which is beyond the scope of this document) like:

-You can change what is logged using these mechanisms:
+You can change what's logged using these mechanisms:

-Specifically, the DBIX_L4P_LOG_OUTPUT and DBIX_L4P_LOG_WARNINGS masks are not enabled by default.
-Warning DBIX_L4P_LOG_OUTPUT can generate a lot of output as it logs all result-sets.
+Specifically, the DBIX_L4P_LOG_OUTPUT and DBIX_L4P_LOG_WARNINGS masks are turned off by default.
+Warning DBIX_L4P_LOG_OUTPUT can generate a lot of output as it logs all result sets.

-See DBIx::Log4perl global variables in the pod for more details.
+Refer to the DBIx::Log4perl global variables section in the pod for more details.

 Logging only SQL and parameters

 There are two ways to log SQL and parameters and the method to use depends on the version of DBIx::Log4perl you have.
-Up to version 0.25, you can get your SQL and parameters logged (but with a few additional logs like calls to STORE) by using using DBIX_L4P_LOG_SQL and DBIX_L4P_LOG_DELAYBINDPARAM in your connect call.
+Up to version 0.25, you can get your SQL and parameters logged using DBIX_L4P_LOG_SQL and DBIX_L4P_LOG_DELAYBINDPARAM in your connect call.
 For example:

 use Log::Log4perl;